 The right kind of physical movement will help your body release the tension and pain that comes with grief.
 Whether you take a leisurely stroll outside, practice yoga for grief, or go back to the gym, exercise will contribute to better sleep, mental stability, and an overall sense of well-being.
 Bonus points if you breathe and drink water while you exercise!

-Try This Self-Care Practice: Create your yoga practice for grief.
+Try This Self-Care Practice: Create a yoga practice for grief.

 7. Connect With Others